khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/color.md

 name: Color
 ---

+## Color use

+There are three color palettes used in the product:

+1. [UI](#ui) - For all surfaces, content, and UI elements.
+1. [Themes](#themes) - For user preferences and to differentiate instances.
+2. [Data visualization](/data-visualization/color) - For all data visualization, including charts and graphs.

+The main function of color is to optimize the visual presentation of content by establishing a meaningful hierarchy, indicating interaction, and communicating meaning.
+The following concepts help to think about color use consistently, regardless of mode or context.

+### Concepts

+- Surfaces reflect light and don't emit it.
+- Lighter elements come forward and darker ones recede.
+- In light UI surfaces are made of light materials and text uses darker colors.
+- In dark UI surfaces are made of dark materials and text uses lighter colors.
+- UI elements, like buttons and alerts, rely on chromatic hues and neutrals for meaning and hierarchy, and adapt contrast based on the surface.

+## UI

-## Chromatic palette
+### Chromatic

-<note>View the [Data visualization > Color](/data-visualization/color) section for details about the data visualization palette.</note>

 We have five primary chromatic hues and their color steps, totaling 55 color variables for use across the application.
 These colors give flexibility during the design process, while also providing a harmonious palette that looks consistent and in-line with our brand styles.

-Though deciding which color to use depends on the situation, here are some general guidelines for using the chromatic palette hues:
+Though deciding which color to use depends on the situation, here are some general guidelines for using the chromatic hues:

 - **Blue** indicates a current or active state.
 It communicates management, progress, connectivity, or organization.
 - **Green** indicates success.
 It communicates save, create, add, available, done, approved, or resolved.